Register for Emergency Alerts

 In the event of an emergency, information will be sent to subscribers of the Town’s Emergency Alerts.

-Register for Alerts to receive an email or text (you decide when signing up) with information or direction on what to do in the event of a flood, wildfire, train derailment, active shooter, or other potential disasters.
+Register for Alerts to receive information or direction on what to do in the event of a flood, wildfire, train derailment, active shooter, or other potential disasters.
 Emergency alerts will also be posted on the banff.ca home page and the Town’s Twitter and Facebook pages.

 Don’t wait for an emergency to happen.
 There are simple things you can do now to prepare yourself and your loved ones.